- - - - - -

 Leibowitz. has some comments and suggestions:

+"One of the things we do a lot of in the States is that we bond by complaining about the winter".
 She says: "It’s hard to have a positive wintertime mindset when we make small talk by being negative about the winter.
 Talk about ice skating, or building snowmen.
 Bundle up and go for a walk outside, knowing that

 you’ll likely feel warmer and happier after a few minutes.
 Better yet, go with a friend.
 Social plans are a great reason to haul yourself out from under the covers”.( Maybe these people have an advantage: Small Norwegian communities are tightly knit, and strong social ties increase well-being everywhere).